grain-lang/grain/stdlib/queue.md

 ## Values

-Functions and constants for working with queues.
+Functions and constants included in the Queue module.

 ### Queue.**empty**